 Piwik requires access to a MySQL database to store your web analytics data.
 During the installation process you can specify an existing MySQL database for Piwik to use.
 If a database cannot be found, Piwik will create one for you.

-To get information about your server, you can use the phpinfo() function.
-This will also give you more information about your Apache and PHP configuration.
+To get information about your server, ask your web hosting company or your sysadmin.
+You may also use the phpinfo() function, which will give you more information about your Web server and PHP configurations.

-Serious web hosting companies will provide the ability to enable PHP5, either via a config setting in your web host administration panel, or via a .htaccess.
-If you do not have a server with PHP5 and your web host doesn't support PHP5, we have partnered with high quality web hosts who provide a pre-loaded Piwik for a small fee.
-See the Piwik Hosting page.
+Serious web hosting companies will provide the ability to enable PHP 5.3, either via a config setting in your web host administration panel, or via a .htaccess.
+If you do not have a server with PHP5 and your web host doesn’t support PHP5, we have partnered with high quality web hosts who provide a pre-loaded Piwik for a small fee.

 If your web host supports PHP4 but hasn’t enabled PHP5, it might be possible to enable it manually.
 Here are the most common ways to enable PHP5; create a .htaccess file in your piwik folder containing

 AddHandler php5-cgi .php

 AddType x-mapp-php5 .php